GabrieleNunez/job-process/readme.md

 * [sqlite3](https://www.npmjs.com/package/sqlite3)
 * [node-postgres](https://www.npmjs.com/package/pg)

 Additionally you must have some way to synchronize the models to your database.
-Here is an example of how it looks to synchronize
+Here is an example of how it looks to synchronize using TypeScript

+**sync.ts**
 ```typescript
 /**
  * This script is only an example just so you can get the gist of how to set this up.